 Wav2Lip: AI perfectly synchronises lips to any audio

-Outlook: High-fidelity lip sync using diffusion models is improving quality dramatically.
+Outlook: high-fidelity lip sync with diffusion models is improving quality dramatically.
 Multilingual lip sync enables automatic dubbing across language barriers.

 5. Full Body Puppetry (Full-Body Control)

-A person's body movements are transferred to another – like digital marionettes.
-The First Order Motion Model (Siarohin et al., University of Trento) extracts keypoints from a driving video and transfers them to a static source image.
-This way, any person can "dance" any dance.
+One person's body movements are transferred to another, like a digital puppet.
+The First Order Motion Model (Siarohin et al., University of Trento) extracts keypoints from a driving video and applies them to a static source image.
+This lets anyone "dance" any routine.

 DigiDoug at TED2019: Real-time full-body puppetry – a human controls the digital avatar – Wikimedia Commons / CC BY-SA 4.0